brandur/sorg/content/fragments/postgres-95-travis.md

 ---
-title: Postgres 9.5 on Travis
+title: Postgres 9.5 on Travis CI
 published_at: 2016-10-01T18:38:29Z
 hook: A recipe for getting Postgres 9.5 up and running on Travis CI.
 ---